Gift Icon

 Debit/Credit Cards

-Some smaller auto carrier companies don’t accept cards because of the processing fees involved in each transaction due to the thin profit margin under which the company operates.
+Some smaller vehicle carrier companies don’t accept cards because of the processing fees involved in each transaction due to the thin profit margin under which the company operates.
 Since debit card fees are cheaper, some companies may outlaw credit cards in their company policy.

 Checks

-However, bad checks are still a thing and when they bounce, it can feel like it’s not worth it to hunt down the customer because of the costs and time involved in resolving the matter.
+However, bad checks are still a thing, and when they bounce, it can feel like it’s not worth it to hunt down the customer because of the costs and time involved in resolving the matter.
 Some unscrupulous customers may even call their bank to stop the payment altogether.

 Peer-to-peer (P2P) Payments

-Some of the most popular P2P methods include Paypal, Zelle, Venmo, Cash App, Google Pay, Apple Pay, and so on.
+Some of the most popular P2P methods include PayPal, Zelle, Venmo, Cash App, Google Pay, Apple Pay, and so on.

 The transfers are instant, and the most popular apps are compatible with most major banks in the U.S. Some of these apps, like Zelle, only allow users to connect debit cards, rather than credit cards to ensure the cash is actually available.